 It is important to understand that there are exceptions to this rule, so it is essential to discuss your case with an experienced medical malpractice lawyer serving Daytona Beach who can advise you on the specifics of your situation.

 When filing a medical malpractice claim, it is important to note that the time limit begins to run as soon as the injury or incident occurs, even if you don't discover the injury until later.
-However, if you discover the injury more than four years after the incident, you will not be able to file a claim because the four-year statute of repose has already passed.
+However, if you discover the injury more than two years after the incident, you will not be able to file a claim because the two-year statute of repose has already passed.